2007 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Value factors include the degree of diameter expansion and overall eye appeal.
 Specimens showing 10–15% size increase with sharp device details typically attract more collector interest than marginal examples.

-Lamination errors result from impurities or gas trapped within the metal planchet during the production process.
+Lamination errors result from impurities or gas trapped within the metal planchet during production.
 These flaws cause the copper-nickel clad layers to separate, creating peeling, flaking, or bubble-like formations on the coin’s surface.

 The separation can manifest as small blisters that later peel away, leaving crater-like depressions, or as larger sections where entire layers have detached.
 Some laminations appear as surface cracks without actual material loss.